A downloadable asset pack

 Download NowName your own price

-38 blank voxel tiles, covering the basic shapes and arrangements you need to build interesting environments on a 16x voxel scale.
+38 blank voxel tiles, covering the basic shapes and arrangements you need to build interesting environments on a 16x voxel scale in RPG in a Box.

 No more +1z!